theapostleoftech/airbnb-clone-project/README.md

 * Environment variables used for storing secrets and API keys.
 * Regular security audits and dependency vulnerability scans.

----

-Here’s the next section to include in your `README.md` file:

----

 ## 🔄 CI/CD Pipeline